Download & Other Tools

 - Policy Implications

-For more policy ideas and information on this topic, see kidsdata.org’s Research & Links section, or visit the Suicide Prevention Resource Center, or the Centers for Disease Control and Prevention.
-Also see Policy Implications on kidsdata.org under School Connectedness and Bullying/Harassment at School.
+For more policy ideas and information on this topic, see kidsdata.org’s Research & Links section or visit the Suicide Prevention Resource Center, Centers for Disease Control and Prevention, and Self-Injury Outreach and Support.
+Also see Policy Implications for related topics in kidsdata.org’s Emotional and Behavioral Health category.